kubevirt/monitoring/docs/runbooks/LowVirtOperatorCount.md

 ## Mitigation

-There can be several reasons, identify the root cause and fix it.
+There can be several reasons, try to identify the root cause and fix it.
+If you cannot fix it, please open an issue and attach the artifacts gathered in the Diagnosis section.